quan16369/Deals_hunting/README.md

 - **Web Scraping Agents**: Agents are deployed to browse e-commerce websites and collect data on discounted products.
 - **Pricing Model**: Uses a pricing model to evaluate the attractiveness of discovered deals.
-- **User Interface**: Provides an interface for users to view and filter deals based on their preferences.
+- **User Interface**: Provides an interface for users to view deals that have good prices through Gradio.

 ## Installation